chaoss/grimoirelab-tutorial/sortinghat/basic.md

 No enrollments
 ```

-That is, we have two repo identities for this person, which we're identfying in the profile as `quan`, with email address `zhquan7@gmail.com`.
+That is, we have two repo identities for this person, which we're identifying in the profile as `quan`, with email address `zhquan7@gmail.com`.
 Remember that the profile was already produced when each repo identity was added to the database, by creating a unique identity for it, and using the data in the repo identity for the profile.

 We merged the repo identity (Quan Zhou, quan@bitergia.com) on the unique identity that corresponded to (quan, zhquan7@gmail.com), which had as profile (quan, zhquan7@gmail.com) as well.
 Therefore, the unique identity after the merge conserves the old profile, in this case (quan, zhquan7@gmail.com).
-Should we have merged the other way around, we would have consderved (Quan Zhou, quan@bitergia.com) as the profile, which in this case seems more convenient.
+Should we have merged the other way around, we would have considered (Quan Zhou, quan@bitergia.com) as the profile, which in this case seems more convenient.
 So, we have to be careful about how to merge, if we want to conserve the most interesting profiles.

 Unfortunately, we cannot redo the merge with the most convenient order: